 5. Raise awareness and report bad behaviour

-Help spread the word about the importance of our coastline for beach nesting birds and how everyone can help our iconic species by following these clear guidelines.
+Help spread the word about the importance of our coastline for beach-nesting birds and how everyone can help these endangered species by following these clear guidelines.
 If you do see evidence of wildlife crime, then please do report this to your local wildlife crime officer using the police 101 number.

 Little tern are one of our rarest breeding seabirds, returning each year from west Africa in May to breed on our shingle beaches and feed on fish close to shore.
 Listen for their chattering call or look for their yellow beak with a black tip.